tiyan-attirmidzi/tiyan-attirmidzi/README.md

 - ✨ I'm a Backend (on the way to be a Fullstack) Developer
 - 💼 I'm Currently Freelance in Several Companies
-- 🌱 I'm Currently Learning MERN Stack
+- 🌱 I'm Currently Learning Golang

 ### Github Stats